polterguy/polterguy.github.io/documentation/magic/index.md

 ```

 The **[cmd]** above is a terminal or bash command, such as `ls` or `mkdir` - While the **[channel]** above
 is the name of a previously created channel in your backend.
+To create a unique channel you can use the `gibberish`
+endpoint.

 #### SOCKET magic/system/terminal/start